Please click to view.

-As you perform your monthly self-exam, familiarize yourself with the moles, freckles, and other marks on your body, and look for any changes in them, including shape, size, color, or other changes, such as bleeding or itching.
+As you perform your monthly self-exam, familiarize yourself with the moles, freckles, and other marks on your body, and look for any changes in them, including changes in shape, size, color, and other changes, such as moles that bleed or itch.

 If you have previously been diagnosed and treated for melanoma, you are at increased risk of developing another melanoma, especially in the first 3 years after diagnosis.
-Therefore, it is essential that you regularly follow up with your doctor to have a thorough skin examination.
+Therefore, it is essential that you regularly follow up with your medical professional to have a thorough skin examination at more frequent intervals.

-Use the ABCDE checklist described above to help you decide which moles are concerning for melanoma.
-If you have a mole that you think fits one or more of these descriptions, call your doctor so he or she can thoroughly examine your skin.
+Use the ABCDE checklist described above to help you decide which existing moles are concerning for melanoma.
+If you have a mole that you think fits one or more of these descriptions, call a medical professional, such as a dermatologist, for evaluation.

 American Society of Clinical Oncology.
 Melanoma: statistics.
 ASCO. https://www.cancer.net/cancer-types/melanoma/statistics.
 Updated 2023 Mar.